Laquon Treadwell Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Matchup vs. New England

-- Against the Patriots, Treadwell collected 13 receiving yards in only career matchup, 27.5 fewer than his over/under for Sunday's game.
+- Against the Patriots, Treadwell racked up 13 receiving yards in lone career matchup, 27.5 fewer than his over/under for Sunday's game.

-- Treadwell did not have a touchdown catch in that matchup against the Patriots.
+- Treadwell did not have a touchdown catch in that outing against the Patriots.

-- The Patriots are conceding 209.0 passing yards per game this season, the NFL's third-ranked pass defense.
+- The Patriots are allowing 209.0 passing yards per game this season, the NFL's third-ranked pass defense.

-- With 19 passing TDs conceded this year, the Patriots defense is ranked fourth in the league.
+- The Patriots' defense is fourth in the league, allowing 1.3 passing touchdowns per game.

 Recent Performances